 Single Supplement: $850

 This Turkey tour begins and ends in Istanbul.
-You will need to fly into Istanbul’s big new airport, with the Airport Code IST, not SAW, the old airport.
+You will fly into Istanbul’s big new airport, with the Airport Code IST, not SAW, the old airport.

 You will need a travel visa (called an E-visa or Electronic Visa) to enter Turkey.
 This is usually quite an easy process, applied and paid for online, then printed out at home.
-Theoretically the Turkish authorities offer visas-on-arrival but there is often a long line and it’s much easier to have your visa already.
+OR, right at Passport Control, Turkish authorities offer visas-on-arrival for $30 for US citizens; the amount varies for citizens of other countries, but the process is very fast and easy–just a sticker in your passport.

 The latest visa info for Turkey will be sent closer to our departure time.
 Regulations and prices change often and vary with the citizenship of the traveler applying, so you’ll need the latest info.